rdunning0823/tophat/doc/KoboQuickStart.md

 connected to the Kobo TopHat navigation sycnchornization menu should appear on the screen.
 This sychrobization menu contains several buttons that allow you to select the direction of data transfer.

-For the purposes of synchronization TopHhat is using a directory named XCSoarData located on a connected USB drive.
+For the purposes of synchronization TopHat is using a directory named XCSoarData located on a connected USB drive.

 #### Transfer flight logs to USB drive

-_`Download Flights to USB card`_ - copy all flight logs saved by TopHat to a subdirectory `XCSaorData / logs`
+_`Download Flights to USB card`_ - copy all flight logs saved by TopHat to a subdirectory `XCSoarData / logs`

 #### Upload Tasks to Kobo